 6 – No duck-faces nor Snapchat filters (no explanation needed)

-10 – Avoid looking too intense in photos – Read this guide for more info
+10 – Avoid looking too intense in photos – Not smiling, focusing too hard, looking constipated, bloated looks, creepy angles can all signal an uncomfortable feeling to users.
+Use bright, warm inviting photos.
+Read this guide for more info on looking too intense.

 There are always exceptions to the guidelines above.
 Using one or two of the above photos will not ruin your chances for success but if most of your photos fall into one of the categories above well you will have a harder time getting people to look past your photos.
 You want photos that put you in the best light and that represent who you are (Check out this dating photo bingo card on the most cliche dating photos to see if you managed to avoid copying every other profile out there).

 —> WHAT TO WEAR IN YOUR DATING PROFILE PHOTOS: https://eddie-hernandez.com/what-to-wear-in-your-dating-photos/

 Photos that are understated, silly, slightly self-deprecating, candid and invite conversation are recommended.
 If you still need help with your profile, I offer dating profile critiques for remote clients.
 You can read more about that here.

 Here are my 10 types of photo examples to use in your dating profile:

 1- Photos of you smiling or laughing .
 Candid and embarrassing photos are great.
 It shows you know how to let go, poke fun of yourself and have fun!
 Authenticity conveys confidence.

 2 – Photos of you doing what you love — do you love dancing? hiking? dressing up?
 Show it!
 Action shots are great even if they are not super clear photos of you.

 3 – Ask someone to take a photo of you.
 It is easier to ask a stranger to take a photo of you while on vacation / touristy place of interest.
 Additionally selfies and close proximity photos can distort photos making them wider.